 \subsection{Contributions and organization}

 The primary goal of this paper is to resolve these challenges, and provide a sharp analysis of (averaged) linear SA algorithms.
-These answers are not merely of theoretical interest: they also provide important guidance for practice, such as in choosing algorithm parameters such as the burn-in period and stepsize.
-In more detail: \bcar \item We perform a fine-grained analysis of linear SA and produce an upper bound on its statistical error that transparently tracks the dependence on problem-specific complexity as well as step-size.
-Furthermore, our bound holds true provided $\numobs \gtrsim \mixingtime \cdot \usedim$, establishing that the algorithm does indeed attain a sharp sample complexity guarantee in high dimensions.
+Arguably, our results are not merely of theoretical interest; they also provide important guidance for practice, such as in choosing algorithm parameters including the burn-in period and stepsize.
+In more detail: \bcar \item We perform a fine-grained analysis of linear SA and produce an upper bound on its statistical error that explicitly tracks the dependence on problem-specific complexity as well as step-size.
+Furthermore, our bound holds true provided $\numobs \gtrsim \mixingtime \cdot \usedim$, establishing that the algorithm does indeed attain a sharp sample complexity guarantee with optimal dimension dependence.

 \item In a complementary direction to our upper bounds, we show a local minimax lower bound with an appropriately defined notion of local neighborhood of Markov chains.
 This lower bound certifies the statistical optimality of the linear SA estimator, again in an instance-dependent sense.